-Now this is a fun way to shop!
+Now, this is a great way to shop!

 But let’s get back to the prices.
-Since we’ve just sold so many of our things at absolute cheap prices, we’re more careful what we spend our money on.
+Since we’ve just sold so many of our things at absolutely cheap prices, we’re more careful about what we spend our money on.
 We don’t have a need to buy new clothes, even if it is very tempting here.

-But I stayed strong today, as I have over the past four weeks, and didn’t buy anything uneccessary.
+But I stayed strong today, as I have over the past four weeks, and didn’t buy anything unnecessary.
 To be more precise, I didn’t buy anything.

 That deserves some praise, doesn’t it?